bboydflo/dotfiles/readme.md

 chezmoi apply

 # opens a subshell in the source directory.
+# then do git commits as usual to update local config with remote
 chezmoi cd

+# go back to previous folder (before `chezmoi cd`)
+exit

 # on a new system sync config files with github repo
 chezmoi update